birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-13-battle-of-the-corpselvator.md

 Next up, a room (6) that appears to be almost an exact copy of the room one floor below it (4), complete with Eldish machinery connected via wired helmet to an Eld technician.
 This one is waving its arms around as if conducting an orchestra, oblivious to its surroundings.
 Marvus immediately tackles and pins it, but attempts to intimidate are comically unsuccessful (even a face-slap from Flynn doesn't work!) and the Eld reveals nothing before meeting its end.

-Marvus is very excited to discover that the Eld's ceramic plate armor looks as though it might fit him pretty well.
+Marvus is very excited to discover that the Eld's ceramic plate armor looks as though it might fit him.
 It does, and he's even more excited to discover the overpowered(?) effect it has on his STR and CON saves.
-The armor is a handsomely bright teal and cerulean.
+The armor is teal and cerulean, and polished to a shine.

 Despite the unintimidatable prisoner, there is still information to be learned in the room.
-One of the walls displays a large map depicting the region of Thule the party has recently departed.
+One wall displays a large map depicting the region of Thule the party has recently departed.
 Five locations are marked, connected by glowing lines forming an  irregular pentagon.
 Most of the lines are a solid, steady green, but two of them are red and blinking:

 ![Eld wall map](/uploads/session-13-map.png)